aci-ref/facilitation_best_practices/activities/08-connections.md

 * solving partial differential equations (PDEs) - across the physical sciences
 * natural language processing (NLP) - observed in the humanities, sociology, psychology, geosciences, and computer sciences
-* RNAseq analysis - observed across various life and medical sciences “
+* RNAseq analysis - observed across various life and medical sciences
-* open research”/"open science” practices - observed across domains
+* “open research”/"open science” practices - observed across domains

 We will discuss the facilitation of multi-member communities, which have been most successful in the case of bringing somewhat disparate